 Cephalanthera damsonium is a plant generally of shady woods and banks, especially beechwoods on chalk where there is little ground cover and the plant may be found growing on bare dry soil or in leaf litter.
 Spread may be by rhizomes and seed production is, in the dense shade, likely to be normally by self-pollination.
-It has also been seen in Kent under yew, another densely shaded habitat, and in developing scrub on chalky slopes, where shading is lighter.
+It has also been seen in Kent under yew and hornbeam, both also providing densely shaded habitat, and in developing scrub on chalky slopes, where shading is lighter.
+Exceptionally, it has been seen on bark chippings in an amenity planting of a car park.
 Most reported colonies in Kent are of small numbers, or up to 100 spikes; but there are larger ones - at Fridhill Wood near Perrywood (TR0354 to TR0355) in 2010 the quantity reported was in tens of thousands.
+It has been seen in the company of various other orchids: Dactylorhiza fuchsii (Common Spotted-orchid), Neottia nidus-avis (Bird's-nest Orchid), Ophrys apifera (Bee Orchid), Ophrys insectifera (Fly Orchid), and Orchis purpurea (Lady Orchid).